PdxCodeGuild/Full-Stack-Day-Class/notes/js-object-methods.md

 These object methods have a superpower!
 They can modify the _other properties_ of that object.

-When this function runs, it gets a special variable `this`.
+When this function runs, it a special variable `this` is in scope.
 `this` references the object instance the function is attached to!
 It's like `self` in Python, but isn't passed in explicitly.

 So you can do things like:

 ```js
 var davidsBankAccount = {
     balance: 20,